 Polyurethane sealant (if placing outside)

 Instructions for Painting Easter Rocks

-Sketch a donkey on some palm fronds for the first rock.
+Sketch a donkey and some palm fronds for the first rock.
 Continue with the bread and wine, three crosses on a hill, the tomb (two-sided), and resurrected Jesus.

 Once you’ve sketched the rocks, set out acrylic paint and paint pens.
-Depending on the size of your rocks, a toothpick might be great for small details like the palm fronds and other features.
+Depending on the size of your rocks, a toothpick may work for small details like the palm fronds.

 Once it’s dry, seal the entire rock in ModPodge (for indoor play) or polyurethane (outdoor).

 More Ideas for Teaching Children about the Meaning behind Easter

 Check out these other ideas for Easter Activities and Crafts with young kids.
 Try making an Easter Gardens and one of the Cross Crafts.

 Looking for stories to read aloud check out our recommended Easter Books to read aloud with Kids.
 There are a couple of very basic Bible Story Books included.

 Introduce more Christian Celebrations with these activities for later in the year